confluentinc/cp-docker-images/docs/quickstart.rst

     [2016-08-26 18:47:26,809] INFO Started NetworkTrafficServerConnector@26d96e5{HTTP/1.1}{0.0.0.0:9021} (org.eclipse.jetty.server.NetworkTrafficServerConnector)
     [2016-08-26 18:47:26,811] INFO Started @5211ms (org.eclipse.jetty.server.Server)

-  To see the Control Center UI, navigate in a browser using HTTP to port 9021 of the docker host.
-If you're using docker-machine, you can get your host IP by running ``docker-machine ip <your machine name>``.
-If your docker daemon is running on a remote machine (such as an AWS EC2 instance), you'll need to open port 9021 to allow outside TCP access.
-In AWS, you do this by adding a "Custom TCP Rule" to the security group for port 9021 from any source IP.
+  To see the Control Center UI, open the link http://<ip-of-docker-host>:9021 in your browser.
+The Docker Host IP is displayed with the command ``docker-machine ip confluent``.
+If your docker daemon is running on a remote machine (such as an AWS EC2 instance), you'll need to allow TCP access to that instance on port 9021.
+This is done in AWS by adding a "Custom TCP Rule" to the instance's security group; the rule should all access to port 9021 from any source IP.

   Initially, the Stream Monitoring UI will have no data.